-All earning individuals are obliged to fill in a tax return if their income exceeds the minimum taxable income (£6.430 per individual in 2009), except if their income consists entirely of a state pension or real estate income that is taxable only at the rate of cadastral income.
+All earning individuals are obliged to fill in a tax return if their income exceeds the minimum taxable income, except if their income consists entirely of a state pension or real estate income that is taxable only at the rate of cadastral income.
 As withholding tax is calculated taking only a few characteristics into account, differences between withholding tax and the final amount due are often considerable.
 A clearance of the balance usually takes place in the first half of the second year after the period in which the income has been received.